 Travellers have different ideas of what constitutes bucket list nirvana, from natural wonders to ancient structures, the hottest tropical summer, skies filled with colour or the most exotic supper.
 Man made, modern structures may not be the first item to tick off the itinerary, but for lovers of buildings, they are the highest priority, and not just literally.
-If you ever read Civil + Structural Engineer’s magazine or love looking at steel frame buildings from Steel Buildings Direct, you’ll probably already know about these magnificent bucket list buildings.
+If you ever read Civil + Structural Engineer’s magazine, love looking at steel frame buildings from Steel Buildings Direct or are a leader in building engineering technology from a company like newtecnic, you’ll probably already know about these magnificent bucket list buildings.
 But if you don’t, here are 6 IDEAL steel structures architecture aficionados love.

 BROOKLYN BRIDGE – NEW YORK

 No trip to the Big Apple is complete without taking a bite out of the Brooklyn Bridge.
 Now more than 125 years old, it carries at least 150,000 vehicles and pedestrians daily between Manhattan and Brooklyn, New York’s two most famous districts.
 It’s one of the city’s highlights, giving you amazing views of Manhattan and the East River.
 Only from here can you really appreciate the scale, the sheer enormity of the New York skyline.
 It’s quite the feat of engineering too, with cables and columns providing strength and majesty to pedestrians and transport alike.
 And best of all, it’s free.
 It also has some great spots to eat nearby, if you’ve worked up a hunger traversing its walkway.